GeoscienceAustralia/MPM-WofE/TESTDATA/README.md

 Please ensure there are no spaces in either folder or file pathnames!

+## Mineral Deposit and Occurrence Data
+The IOCG mineral deposits and occurrences used for testing and validating the maps have been derived from the following datasets:
+* Huston, D., Doublier, M., Downes, P.M.
+2021.
+Geological setting, age and endowment of major Australian mineral deposits - a compilation.
+Geoscience Australia, Canberra. http://dx.doi.org/10.11636/Record.2021.020
+* Kucka, C., Senior, A., Britt, A. 2022.
+Mineral Occurrences: Forgotten discoveries providing new leads for mineral supply.
+Geoscience Australia, Canberra. https://dx.doi.org/10.26186/146983

+Note that the mineral occurrences have not been subset into training and validation sets in the Test Data.
+It is up to the user to determine how they wish to do this.

 ## Test Maps
-Note that all input maps have been generated in ArcGIS Pro, however any software package can be used as long as the input maps for the Calculate Weights and Calculate Response tools are Geotiff files with an integer data type.
+All input maps have been generated in ArcGIS Pro, however any software package can be used as long as the input maps for the Calculate Weights and Calculate Response tools are Geotiff files with an integer data type and the input map for the Calculate AUC tool contains only values in the 0-1 range.

+Maps have been generated for example purposes only and should not be interpreted as the most effective targeting criteria for the mineral system.

 ### Calculate Weights
 Four maps have been derived over the Cloncurry IOCG district based on data in: